inaka/elvis_core/doc_rules/elvis_style/no_specs.md

 Avoid `-spec` attributes.

-This rule is meant to be used on header files only.
+This rule is meant to be used in header files only.
 Defining specs in public header files (especially those intended for inclusion via `-include_lib(...)`) might lead to spec clashes between projects and even modules of a single big project.
 Instead, specs should be defined next to the functions they're specifying.